TheJumpCloud/jumpcloud-slack-app/Azure/README.md

 `/slashCommandName user help`

-The initialization of the JumpCloud App for Slack may take some time to download the required PowerShell modules, by default Slack Slash Commands to a url must return a response in three seconds, while Azure Initializes the JumpCloud App for Slack you may see a response on your slack channel stating that your slack command failed.
+The initialization of the JumpCloud App for Slack may take some time to download the required PowerShell modules, by default Slack must receive a url response in three seconds it will return an timeout error if it does not.
+While Azure Initializes the JumpCloud App for Slack, you may see a response on your slack channel stating that your slack command failed.
+This is expected until the App initializes.

 ![SlackResponse](./images/failedSlashCommand.png)

 If watching the HttpTrigger function logs, the console may return a message similar to the following until the function and it's PowerShell modules are initialized.
-Until the managed dependencies are finished downloading the App will queue commands triggered through the Slack Channel.
+Until the managed dependencies are finished downloading, the App will queue commands triggered through the Slack channel.

 ![HttpTriggerResponse](./images/httpTriggerNotice.png)